lquatrin/i3d21/assignment_7.md

 images = renderer(double_mesh, cameras=cameras, lights=lights)
 ```

-Using our previously rotated cow_mesh, we get the following result:
+with the following image as result.
+We can note how the lighting effects are different at each mesh.

 <img src="data/imgs/a7/4_2.png" width="30%">

-We can note how the lighting effects are different at each mesh.

 ### Rendering Point Clouds